 Take a look, below, at the best things to do in Austin.
 Have the best trip.

 1.)
 Take a dip in Barton Springs Pool

-One of the most fun things to do in Austin, there’s a small entrance fee for access to this fresh water pool (supplied by a nearby natural spring) and it’s the perfect spot to soak up some of that famous Texan sunshine pool-side.
+There’s a small entrance fee for access to the freshwater pool (supplied by a nearby natural spring) and it’s the perfect spot to soak up some of that famous Texan sunshine.

 2.)
 Explore Lake Travis

-There are also options to book a place to stay in by the lake so if you’re looking for a change of pace from city life, you know where to go.
+Once here, you can actually book a place to stay by the lake so if you’re looking for a change of pace from city life, you know where to go.